GitWorkingTime/GitWorkingTime/README.md

 I'm Dan, a student at the University Of Waterloo studying Computer Engineering.

 I do my best to either practice coding or build cool projects.
 Currently learning about full-stack development through _The Odin Project_.
+I'm also looking to dive into hardware projects with the ESP32 or STM32 which, _hopefully_, turns out well.

-Languages:
+Programming Languages:
 - C++
 - HTML
 - CSS